rdmueller/rdmueller.github.io/_posts/2018-11-02-hacktoberfest.md

 It showed me how important the various kinds of documentation are and that we should start to not only link to the source of the documentation ("improve this doc") but also to the source code of the feature described in the documentation.
 I think this would enable more people to contribute.

-What are your thoughts on the barriers to contribute?
+<h3>What are your thoughts on the barriers to contribute?</h3>

 <br /><br /><br />

 PS: As promised, I donated 5€ for each PR to the [Movember foundation](https://movember.com/) and I doubled the amount to round it up to 100€.

-Thanx for supporting docToolchain and the Movember foundation with your PRs!
+<h3>Thanx for supporting docToolchain and the Movember foundation with your PRs!</h3>

 <div style="text-align: center;">
 <a href="https://movember.com/"><img style="max-width:30%;" src="https://cdn.movember.com/uploads/images/2018/Campaign/Movember%20Foundation_Iconic%20Mo_Black.jpg" /></a>